Volkswagen Caddy: Caddy Life

 The Caddy Life, a seven-seat passenger oriented People Mover, debuted at the 2004 Geneva Motor Show.
 It comes with twin sliding doors and a 608 kg payload.

-Caddy Life has a flexible seating system.
+The Caddy Life has a flexible seating system.
 The two rear bench seat rows can be taken out of the vehicle altogether to give the vehicle 2850 litres of cargo room; in addition, the Caddy Life has a 1500 kg towing capacity.

 In 2005, a Special Edition Caddy Life Colour Concept with two distinctive colours, Red Spice and Ravenna Blue, was released with upholstery fabrics, floor mats and a variety of other elements on the dash panel in the same colour as the exterior body, and a leather trimmed steering wheel, gear and handbrake lever.